Monotone solutions for mean field games master equations : continuous state space and common noise: First order master equations with common noise

 From this we deduce that the operator $\mathcal{A}$ is well defined from the set of functions $V$ which are monotone and satisfies the assumptions (for $f$) of Theorem \ref{existclassic}.
 Moreover, if $V(t)$ is $C$ Lipschitz, uniformly in $t$, seen as an operator from $L^2(\mathbb{T}^d)$ into itself, then from the regularity of the kernel $K$ that we assumed (the kernel of the operator $\mathcal{T}$), then $\mathcal{T}^*(V(t,\cdot,\mathcal{T}(\cdot)))$ is in fact (uniformly in $t$) Lipschitz continuous from $\mptd$ to $\mathcal{C}^2(\mathbb{T}^d)$.
 From this we deduce that the operator $\mathcal{A}$ is compact (Proposition \ref{existmon}).

-Moreover, the a priori estimate of Proposition \ref{prop:est} yields that $\{U, \exists \theta \in [0,1], \theta \mathcal{A}(U) = U\}$ is bounded in the set of Lipschitz continuous functions $[0,t_f]\times L^2(\mathbb{T}^d) \to L^2(\mathbb{T}^d)$ for any $t_f > 0$.
-Hence it is a uniformly continuous family of functions over $[0,t_f]\times \mathbb{T}^d\times \mptd$ thanks to Proposition \ref{holderU}.
-Hence it is bounded in $\mathcal{B}_t$.
+Moreover, the a priori estimate of Proposition \ref{prop:est} yields that $\mathcal{E} := \{U, \exists \theta \in [0,1], \theta \mathcal{A}(U) = U\}$ is bounded in the set of Lipschitz continuous functions $[0,t_f]\times L^2(\mathbb{T}^d) \to L^2(\mathbb{T}^d)$ for any $t_f > 0$.
+Hence, from the assumptions we made on $\mathcal{T}$, we know that $\mathcal{T}(\mathcal{E})$ is such that it uniformly satisfies the assumptions on $f$ of Proposition \ref{holderU}.
+Thus, thanks to Proposition \ref{holderU}, it is a uniformly continuous family of functions over $[0,t_f]\times \mathbb{T}^d\times \mptd$.
+Hence it is bounded in $\mathcal{B}_t$ (since the uniform regularity of order $2$ in the space variable $x$ is also true).
 Finally let us recall that from Proposition \ref{stabtime}, we know that $\mathcal{A}$ is continuous for the topology of $\mathcal{B}_t$.
 Hence we deduce that $\mathcal{A}$ has a fixed point. \end{proof} Let us comment on extensions of this result.
-First, concerning master equations involving additional stochastic parameters, it is clear that the case of \eqref{me2p} can be treated in a similar fashion whereas the case of \eqref{mecp} requires an additional a priori estimate on the regularity of the solution with respect to $p$.
+First, concerning master equations involving additional stochastic parameters, it is clear that the case of \eqref{me2p} can be treated in a similar fashion.
+The case of \eqref{mecp} requires an additional a priori estimate on the regularity of the solution with respect to $p$.

 Moreover, it also seems possible to extend the previous result to more general jump operators $\mathcal{T}$.
-We now briefly explain how this should be possible.
+We now briefly expand on how this should be possible.
 Let us recall that the a priori estimate of Proposition \ref{prop:est} only requires the $L^2$ Lipschitz continuity of $\mathcal{T}$ whereas the assumptions of Theorem \ref{thm:existt} require strong regularization properties of $\mathcal{T}$.
 Let us now recall that obviously the presence of the i.i.d. noise in the MFG induces a regularization properties of the underlying Fokker-Planck equation.
 In other words, if at a time $t$ the repartition of players is characterized by a measure $m(t)$ and if all the players play the Nash equilibrium, then instantly the measure describing the repartition of players has a density in $L^2(\mathbb{T}^d)$ (even much more regular than $L^2$ under the standing assumptions in fact).
 Then we could use the $L^2$ a priori estimate of Proposition \ref{prop:est} to gain additional regularity for solutions of \eqref{met} with bootstrapping techniques and ideas from Proposition \ref{holderU} (or more precisely from Section 3 in \citep{cardaliaguet2019master}).